EthanMKavanagh/javascript-micro-challenges-round-2/README.md

 - Fork and clone this repo (or create a brand new repo if you are comfortable with that)
 - Create a single `index.html` file
-- Source in a script file for each of these challenges
+- Source in a script file for each of these challenges (eg. `100-Functions.js`)

 ## Base Mode

-- 100-Addition
+- 100-Functions
 - 110-Conditional
 - 120-Arrays

 ## Stretch Mode

-- 130-LoopsArraysAndConcatenation
+- 130-LoopsArraysAndNestedFunctions
 - 140-LoopsArrayOfObjects
-- 150-LoopsAndTwoDimenstionalArrays
+- 150-LoopsAndTwoDimensionalArrays

 Go for it!
 Have fun!